Internal Medicine Los Angeles Medical Center - Research Track

 Program Objective

 The Research Track within the Internal Medicine Categorical Training Program seeks to enhance the practice of evidence-based medicine by developing physicians who have a dedication to research and process improvement.
 A background or strong interest in designing, executing, presenting, and interpreting impactful research is desirable.
 This is a 3-year program integrated into the internal medicine residency without additional years requirement.
 The Track helps residents with interest in pursuing a future in leadership, research, academia, and/or advancing to fellowship.
+The expectation through the course of their residency is that they become the academic leader within the residency program and serve as a research mentor to their peers by their senior year.

 Program Description

 The overall program is individualized based on the candidate’s level of experience.
 At the beginning of internship, participants will engage in an interactive curriculum which will familiarize them with research design and relevant epidemiological methods.
-They will be introduced to key leaders and research personnel at KPSC and the school of medicine to help them develop a collaborative mindset.
+They will be introduced to key leaders and research personnel at KPSC and KP School of Medicine to help them develop a collaborative mindset.
 Additionally, they will receive instruction and guidance on funding sources for their research and institutional review board approval.
 They will receive one on one teaching and guidance from KPSC researchers and regional research biostatistical personnel.
 With the assistance of dedicated mentors, participants will apply lessons learned in the initial curriculum by implementing and completing all these phases of study planning by the end of their intern year.
 The goal is for them to hatch and lead an independent research project that will be the basis for their research experience and real-world project-based learning throughout the duration of the program.

 In the second year, participants will engage in data collection and analyses using Kaiser Permanente’s vast electronic health records under the guidance of a faculty mentor.
 They will have the opportunity to present preliminary findings at the Kaiser Los Angeles Medical Center’s Research Week, which occurs at the end of the academic year.
 During this year, they will also participate in a longitudinal curriculum that allows participants to develop a deeper understanding in research methodology including biostatistical methods.